 To juice or not to juice?
 In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.
-There is an almost cult-like following that believe in the health-giving superpowers of liquidized fruit and vegetables.
+There is an almost cult-like following that of people that believe in the health-giving superpowers of liquidized fruit and vegetables.
 As its popularity grows, it has become increasingly difficult to sort out the difference between the juicing facts and myths.

 What is the juicing diet?